KUJP-code/KU-wiki/src/content/docs/materials/ss_features.md

 #### Questions

 1. Is this actually attendance?
 Google translates as entry/exit
+   - Yeah it's every time a student scans their card
 2. What is 'room'(ルーム)/ do we need it?
+   - Room/course/reservation slot are required, but didn't tell me what they are

 ### School year registration